-- 1. Ensure the seat bar is in the UP position, the steering controls are centered and the foot pedals are locked. - 2.
+- Ensure the seat bar is in the UP position and the steering controls are centered and the foot pedals locked. - 2.
 Adjust and fasten the seat belt securely around you. - 3.
 Place the throttle control in idle position. - Turn the ignition key counter clockwise to activate the glow plugs.
 Hold approximately 15 seconds.
 Both the alternator and engine oil pressure warning lights should be on. - Turn the key clockwise to start position to engage the starter.
 Do not crank the starter for more than 15 seconds.
 If the engine fails to start turn the key counter clockwise and pre-heat again. - When the engine has started the engine oil pressure and alternator warning lights should go out.
-If they don't, shut - off the engine immediately and determine cause. - Allow the engine to warm up for five minutes before operating.
-When ready to operate, lower the seat bar and advance the throttle to full on position.
+If they don't, shut - off the engine immediately and determine cause.